Apple decided to advance its Internet privacy focus by adding some additional features to its premium cloud service – iCloud Plus.

 However, with the current information at hand – we don’t know whether things will change in the future – Private Relay will not allow you to route your traffic through a server in another country as a VPN does, so for now you shouldn’t expect this feature to help you with geo-blocking.

-The bottom line is that Private Relay is centered on obscuring users’ online browsing habits from ISPs, ad servers, or other third parties interested in creating profiles based on gathered information, while the other VPNs are more concerned about bypassing geo-blocking.
+The bottom line is that Private Relay’s goal is to obscure users’ online browsing habits from ISPs, ad servers, or other third parties interested in creating profiles based on gathered information, while the other VPNs are more concerned about bypassing geo-blocking.

 Is Private Relay worth it?